a02431132-prog/GEOG3700_Final_Project-Python/README.md

 # Columbian Sharp Tail Grouse and Greater Sage Grouse Lek Site Analysis
-### We are analyzing overlapping lekking range and habitat
+### Analysis of overlapping lekking range and habitat
 ### There are five script tools that will be used to preform the analysis

  The script tools will: